 The bright orange, red or yellow flowers of the nasturtium are used as an ornamental addition in gardens.
 Sometimes the flowers are even used to add a decorative touch to food.
-The nasturtium’s leaves and seeds can also be eaten.
+The nasturtium’s leaves and seeds are also edible.
 Yet this beautiful plant is even more versatile than you may think.
 It contains mustard seed oils, which have been proven to be effective against bacteria, viruses and fungal infections.
-Read on to find out more about the origins, appearance and healing properties of nasturtiums
+Read on to find out more about the origins, appearance and healing properties of nasturtium.

-All 90 known species of nasturtium originally came from Central and South America.
+All known species (around 90) of nasturtium originally came from Central and South America.
 They form their own genus: Nasturtium (Tropaeolum).
-These plants first made their way to Europe in the late 17th century.
-Today in Switzerland they are often grown as ornamental plants in country gardens and herb gardens.
-Nasturtiums are not only popular because of their appearance: the flowers can be used as edible decorations, while the young leaves add a peppery note to salads.
+The plant did not appear in Europe until the late 17th century.
+Today in Switzerland, it is often grown as an ornamental plant in country gardens and herb gardens.
+It is not only popular due to its appearance; it can also be eaten.
+Its flowers are used as edible decorations.
+Its tender, young leaves are used as a spicy, peppery addition to salads.
 The buds and unripe seeds can even be pickled and used like capers.

-In German they are called Kapuzinerkresse and the word kresse is based on the old German word cresso, which means spicy.
-This refers to the slightly peppery, spicy flavour of the leaves and flowers that is caused by the mustard seed oils contained within the plant.
+In German, they are called “Kapuzinerkresse”, and the word “kresse” is based on the old German word “cresso”, which means “spicy”.
+This refers to the slightly peppery, spicy flavour of the leaves and flowers that is caused by the mustard seed oils contained in the plant.
 The first part of the name – Kapuziner – refers to the shape of the flower.
 Viewed from the side, it looks similar to the hoods worn by the Order of Friars Minor Capuchin.

-The most famous nasturtium is the Tropaeolum majus, which is known as garden nasturtium, Indian cress, or monk’s cress.
-Today it is also commercially cultivated for its medicinal effect.
+The most famous nasturtium is the Tropaeolum majus L., which is known as garden nasturtium, Indian cress, or monk’s cress.
+Today it is also commercially cultivated for its medicinal properties.

-In the 18th century nasturtiums gradually became more well known in Europe, where initially they were mostly used as ornamental flowers.
+In the 18th century, nasturtiums gradually became more well known in Europe, where initially they were mostly used as ornamental plants.
 Their high vitamin C content meant they were soon also used to treat scurvy, a disease caused by vitamin C deficiency.
 They also contain essential oils and various plant substances that act as antioxidants, such as carotenoids.

 Combined preparations with horseradish